AryaShetty08/aryashetty08.github.io/_abouts/manhuntapp.md

 ---
-title: "manhunt"
+title: "Dead by Daylight IRL"
 description: "
                 Vibe coded a small app with a friend for a manhunt game I ran on campus.
-Features hiders and seekers with beeping sound effect to find players and an in game chat.
+Features hiders and seekers with a beeping sound effect to find players and an in-game chat.
+Just a way for our class to get together every once in a while and play.
                 "
-date: 2023-06-01
+date: 2023-06-09
 thumbnail:
 link:
 ---